 The use of wild derived inbred strains enabled us to design an utilize a mixed model for our analytical framework.
 We built our model to predict the strain average MLH1 count per cell.
 The main effects and their interaction of subspecies and sex were coded as fixed.
 While, strain (or genetic background) was coded as a random effect to reflect a random sample of natural genetic variation from each subspecies.
 A strains to have a specific sex effect was also included.

 This model allows us to estimate and test the fixed effects (sex and subsp), and variation in mean MLH1 counts due to strain effect.
 We use the subspecies term as a way to quantify between group variation (or divergence) and the random strain effect to quantify within group variation (or polymorphism). (in a sex specific manner).
 From the mixed model the estimates of heterochiasmy (sexual dimorphism) are a combination of subspecies and strain specific sex effects.

+Among cell variation

+Statisical Analysis (Single bivalent) characterization / analysis

+Chromosome classes

-Single bivalent charaecterization
+Single bivalent SC length

+chromosome size effects

+Using the single bivalent dataset, the within cell distribution of bivalent SC lengths from cells with at least 17 isolated chromosome measures.
+The longest and shortest 4 to 5 chromosomes within each cell were identified by qualqulating the fourth and second quartille. (these comprised the short and long bivalent datasets).

+The long bivalent and short bivalent data sets were compiled by calculating the 1st and 4th quartille of SC lengths for each cell with at least 16 bivalent measures.
+Bivalents from each cell were assigned into the long and short bins based on these SC Length cut offs.

+IFD

 For SC based metric

 To account for confounding effects of sex chromosomes from pooled samples of bivalents, we considered a reduced dataset including only bivalents with SC lengths below the 2nd quartile (for SC length) in each cell.
 This dataset included the four or five shortest bivalents and excluded the X bivalent in oocytes.
 A total of 678 – 678 ‘short’ bivalents were isolated from 103 – 103 oocytes and 37 – 37 spermatocytes.
 Although this smaller dataset has decreased power, it offers a more comparable set of single bivalents to compare between the sexes.

-As an additional metric of chromatin compaction, we computed the total (summed) SC length of all bivalents for single cells, using the image analysis algorithm of (Wang et al. 2019).
-Mouse means were calculated from cell-wide total SC lengths in 2,984 – 2984 out of 3,680 – 3680 cells with MLH1 counts (Figure X).

-The performance of the segmentaion algorithm was assessed by counting the number of objects segmented per single cell image (expected 19 or 20 in males and females respectively).
-All automated bivalent data was manually curated before analysis.

-The single bivalent data set was curated of algorithm mistakes manually>.
-For charaecterizing any of the foci positions or interfocal distances any normalized refers to dividing the raw measures by the total SC for that invidiualy bivalent.

 The proportions of different chromosome classes (seperated by number of foci) was tested with chi-sqaure tests.

-chromosome size effects

-Using the single bivalent dataset, the within cell distribution of bivalent SC lengths from cells with at least 17 isolated chromosome measures.
-The longest and shortest 4 to 5 chromosomes within each cell were identified by qualqulating the fourth and second quartille. (these comprised the short and long bivalent datasets).

-The long bivalent and short bivalent data sets were compiled by calculating the 1st and 4th quartille of SC lengths for each cell with at least 16 bivalent measures.
-Bivalents from each cell were assigned into the long and short bins based on these SC Length cut offs.

 < manual measures of whole cell bivalent measures (measures of all bivalents were incorporated into this data set. ), were compiled by mixed automated bivalent measures with hand measurements.
 (Since the error in automated measures was so low)>

 SC Length model